tzerbib/csci2390-cryptography-assignment/pir/README.md

 This is clearly not ideal: it requires storing the entire key list at the client side.
 Imagine if there are millions of keys!

-Your task is to find a different way to translate the keys from strings to contigious indices.
+Your task is to find a different way to translate the keys from strings to contiguous indices.
 Use information about the keys in the database: the keys are all 2 character strings!

-Hint: consider either hashing the strings, or building a hash-like function yourself that transforms the string to a number, e.g. using ASCII encoding.
+Hint 1: consider either hashing the strings, or building a hash-like function yourself that transforms the string to a number, e.g. using ASCII encoding.

-Hint: alternatively, consider enumerating all the 2 character long strings in the english alphabet and coming up with some succient way of determing the location of a particular string in that order.
+Hint 2: alternatively, consider enumerating all of the length-2 strings in the english alphabet and coming up with some succinct way of determining the location of a particular string in that order.

-Hint: your scheme will likely translate strings to a domain larger than 4, i.e. it will have gaps (it has to translate other similar strings, e.g. az or xy), make sure the entire domain is mapped to equal sized values in the DB.
+Hint 3: your scheme will likely translate strings to a domain larger than 4, i.e., it will have gaps (it has to translate other similar strings, e.g. az or xy), make sure the entire domain is mapped to equal sized values in the DB.

 Whatever scheme you end up using, you will need to implement it in `key_to_index(...)`  in **both** `checklist_client.go` and `checklist_server.go`.
 You may also need to modify `database()` in `checklist_server.go` to ensure the entire domain is mapped in the database with no gaps.

-Your final solution **should not have** a hardcoded list of keys on the client side!
+Your final solution **should not** have a hardcoded list of keys on the client side!